Physical Medicine and Rehabilitation for Charcot-Marie-Tooth Disease

 CMT-X (X-linked CMT) and CMT-4 are also demyelinating neuropathies.

 CMT type 4C appears to be the most prevalent (18%) autosomal recessive CMT subtype.
-Common features of CMT-4C include childhood onset, thoracic spine scoliosis, moderate to severe neuropathy, and cranial nerve deficits.
+Common features of CMT-4C include childhood onset, thoracic spine scoliosis, moderate-to-severe neuropathy, and cranial nerve deficits.
 [26] A report by Jerath et al delineated the clinical and physiologic features of five patients with CMT-4C, each of whom demonstrated biallelic private mutations of SH3TC2.
 Scoliosis occurred universally, and nerve conduction studies pointed to the existence of demyelination.
 Three new mutations in the patients were described, and the presence of at least two different genetic diseases in the same patient was observed.
 [27]

 Epidemiology